Learn how to format contact information on your resume and what information to share with the hiring manager.

 You want to always try to keep a consistent type of alignment throughout your resume!

 Psst…need extra help with formatting?
-Check out our guide on How to Choose the Correct Resume Format in 2021!
+Check out our guide on How to Choose the Correct Resume Format.

 Listing a mailing address is a point of confusion for many job seekers these days.